Calamari-OCR/calamari_models_experimental/README.md

 The models focus on printings using Latin script and Antiqua/Fraktur types.
 Training data included works from the 15th to 19th century.

+**most recent updates**:
+Added lsh-3 which does not regularize vocal ligatures anymore and only unifies spaces around "real" punctuation (.,:;?!)